Zacks Investment Research Downgrades LifeStance Health Group (NASDAQ:LFST) to Sell

-LifeStance Health Group (NASDAQ:LFST – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued to investors on Friday, Zacks.com reports.
+LifeStance Health Group (NASDAQ:LFST – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research report issued on Thursday, Zacks.com reports.

 According to Zacks, “LifeStance Health Group Inc. is provider of virtual and in-person outpatient mental health care for children, adolescents and adults of mental health conditions.
 LifeStance Health Group Inc. is based in SCOTTSDALE, Ariz. “

-A number of other equities research analysts have also weighed in on LFST.
-UBS Group lowered LifeStance Health Group from a “buy” rating to a “neutral” rating and cut their price objective for the stock from $19.00 to $10.00 in a research report on Thursday, March 17th.
-The Goldman Sachs Group dropped their target price on LifeStance Health Group from $15.00 to $10.00 and set a “neutral” rating on the stock in a report on Monday, March 21st.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating and three have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $16.00.
+A number of other analysts also recently weighed in on the stock.
+UBS Group downgraded shares of LifeStance Health Group from a “buy” rating to a “neutral” rating and reduced their target price for the stock from $19.00 to $10.00 in a report on Thursday, March 17th.
+The Goldman Sachs Group reduced their target price on shares of LifeStance Health Group from $15.00 to $10.00 and set a “neutral” rating on the stock in a report on Monday, March 21st.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating and three have assigned a buy rating to the company.
+According to MarketBeat, the company has a consensus rating of “Hold” and an average target price of $16.00.

-LifeStance Health Group (NASDAQ:LFST – Get Rating) last issued its quarterly earnings results on Thursday, March 10th.
-The company reported ($0.32) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.37) by $0.05.
-The firm had revenue of $190.00 million during the quarter, compared to the consensus estimate of $190.35 million.
-LifeStance Health Group had a negative return on equity of 20.93% and a negative net margin of 46.02%.
-As a group, equities research analysts expect that LifeStance Health Group will post -0.46 EPS for the current year.
+LifeStance Health Group (NASDAQ:LFST – Get Rating) last announced its quarterly earnings results on Thursday, March 10th.
+The company reported ($0.32) EPS for the quarter, topping the consensus estimate of ($0.37) by $0.05.
+The business had revenue of $190.00 million for the quarter, compared to analysts’ expectations of $190.35 million.
+LifeStance Health Group had a negative net margin of 46.02% and a negative return on equity of 20.93%.
+As a group, equities analysts expect that LifeStance Health Group will post -0.46 earnings per share for the current fiscal year.

-In other news, CFO Jesse Michael Bruff sold 18,401 shares of the firm’s stock in a transaction that occurred on Monday, March 14th.
-The stock was sold at an average price of $7.92, for a total value of $145,735.92.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+In related news, insider Kevin Michael Mullins sold 46,283 shares of the stock in a transaction that occurred on Wednesday, April 20th.
+The shares were sold at an average price of $10.68, for a total transaction of $494,302.44.
+Following the completion of the sale, the insider now owns 5,669,472 shares of the company’s stock, valued at $60,549,960.96.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CFO Jesse Michael Bruff sold 18,401 shares of the stock in a transaction that occurred on Monday, March 14th.
+The shares were sold at an average price of $7.92, for a total transaction of $145,735.92.
+The disclosure for this sale can be found here.

-A number of large investors have recently added to or reduced their stakes in the stock.
-Bank of America Corp DE purchased a new stake in LifeStance Health Group during the 2nd quarter worth about $200,000.
-Strs Ohio acquired a new position in LifeStance Health Group in the 3rd quarter valued at about $155,000.
-SG Americas Securities LLC acquired a new position in LifeStance Health Group in the 3rd quarter valued at about $173,000.
-New York State Common Retirement Fund acquired a new position in LifeStance Health Group during the 3rd quarter worth approximately $470,000.
-Finally, Deutsche Bank AG acquired a new position in LifeStance Health Group during the 3rd quarter worth approximately $403,000.
-Hedge funds and other institutional investors own 72.58% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+Koshinski Asset Management Inc. acquired a new position in LifeStance Health Group during the 4th quarter valued at approximately $34,000.
+Royal Bank of Canada increased its stake in LifeStance Health Group by 39,407.1% during the 3rd quarter.
+Royal Bank of Canada now owns 5,531 shares of the company’s stock valued at $80,000 after purchasing an additional 5,517 shares in the last quarter.
+Citigroup Inc. increased its stake in LifeStance Health Group by 552.5% during the 3rd quarter.
+Citigroup Inc. now owns 5,546 shares of the company’s stock valued at $80,000 after purchasing an additional 4,696 shares in the last quarter.
+Bank of America Corp DE acquired a new position in LifeStance Health Group during the 2nd quarter valued at approximately $200,000.
+Finally, Harel Insurance Investments & Financial Services Ltd. acquired a new position in LifeStance Health Group during the 4th quarter valued at approximately $85,000.
+Institutional investors and hedge funds own 72.58% of the company’s stock.

 LifeStance Health Group, Inc, through its subsidiaries, provides outpatient mental health services.
 The company offers patients a suite of mental health services, including psychiatric evaluations and treatment, psychological, and neuropsychological testing, as well as individual, family, and group therapy.